arrivendell/visualizer/README.md

   - `docker-compose build`
   - `docker-compose up ` (Adding -d for having it in the background)

+Note that by the nature of the sensor, metrics could stay equal from 2 seconds after starting.
+Restart the sensor container to try another time if needed.
 You can now login to http://localhost:3000/ enter admin/admin credentials and observe the dashboards under the Sensor monitoring dashboard

 ### Using another sensor: